11 Sequence QC

 trimdir/mysample_trimmed_R1.fastq.gz trimdir/mysample_trimmed_orphans_R1.fastq.gz \

-at the end of each line tells the bash interpreter to ignore the line break so that all 7 lines above are treated as a single continuous line.
-This simply allows more clarity with long command lines. - java -jar program.jar <options>
+\at the end of each line tells the bash interpreter to ignore the line break.
+All 7 lines above are treated as a single continuous line.
+The\simply allows more clarity with long command lines. - Java programs are often distributed as JAR files.

 11.1.3 Detecting mixtures and contamination

 Sometimes our sequence data is a mixture of DNA or RNA from different organisms.
 This may be a result of biology.
 That is, for some organisms, tissues, or data types, we may be unable to completely separate our focal organism’s DNA or RNA from one or more other organisms.
-In this case, non-target DNA is usually derived from a taxonomically distant organism.
+In these cases, mixtures are usually derived from a taxonomically distant organisms.

 Mixtures may also be a result of inadvertent contamination in the field or laboratory.
 Depending on the context, mixtures may be of distant or closely related organisms.

-When we are concerned this may be the case, there are QC steps we can take.
-When it is detected, what we decide to do depends on our downstream application.
-We may want to remove non-target reads at this stage, or we may want to retain them and manage their influence on our analysis later.
+When mixtures or contamination are possible and unwanted, there are QC steps we can take to detect it.
+If it is detected, what we decide to do will depend on our downstream application.
+We may want to remove unwanted reads at a very early stage, or we may want to retain them and manage their influence on our analysis later.

-In this section we’ll talk about how to use metagenomic classification software to try to identify the extent of mixing of more distantly related species (note that software such as CalculateContamination
+In this section we’ll talk about how to use metagenomic classification software to try to identify the extent of mixing of more distantly related species.
+For the case of cross-contaminationm, there is a wide variety of software for different use cases.
+CalculateContamination and verifyBamId are a couple examples.

 Metagenomic classification essentially takes “query” sequences of interest and maps them to a database of “target” sequences.
 When matches are found, they are reported.
 In the software we use, both detailed match information for each sequence (which can be quite a large file) and summary information about the taxonomic distribution of matches is produced.
 The key element in all classification analyses is the database.
 A match can only be identified if it is present in the database.
-There are publicly available standard databases for the software we recommend, but users can also build their own composed of potential contaminants.
+There are publicly available databases for the software we recommend, but they won’t apply to all use cases, so users can also build their own composed of potential contaminants.

 module load kraken/2.1.2